 Saranac Review :: NewPages Guide to Literary Magazines

-About Saranac Review: Attempting to act as a source of connection, the journal publishes the work of emerging and established writers from both countries and beyond.
+About Saranac Review: Attempting to act as a source of connection, the journal publishes the work of emerging and established writers from the United States, Canada and beyond.

 Dept. of English, SUNY Plattsburgh